 Buyer reviews are great.
 Check out the fantastic ratings and see why it's a fantastic seller that received the Amazon's Choice award.

-UPDATE: A sleek black version is now available here as well!
+UPDATE: A sleek black version No products found.

 3. GermGuardian AC4100 3-in-1: The same quality odor removing ability and germ killing for smaller rooms.